alexandraholcombe/cr-csharp-week3/README.md

 ### Stylist Class
 ================

+**The DeleteAll method for the Stylist class will delete all rows from the stylists table.**
+* Example Input: none
+* Example Input: nothing

 **The GetAll method for the Stylist class will return an empty list if there are no entries in the Stylist table.**
 * Example Input: N/A, automatically loads on home page
 * Example Output: empty list

-**The DeleteAll method for the Stylist class will return an empty list of Stylist objects and delete all rows from the stylists table.**
-* Example Input: none
-* Example Input: `{empty list}`

 **The Equals method for the Stylist class will return true if the Stylist in local memory matches the Stylist pulled from the database.**
 * Example Input: